maqbuuul/nyc_taxi_fare_price_prediction/README.md

 ### Geographic Distribution & Route Analysis

-The geographic analysis revealed significant spatial patterns in pickup and dropoff locations:
+The geographic analysis revealed significant spatial patterns in pickup and drop-off locations:

 - High concentration of pickups in Midtown and Lower Manhattan
 - Notable dropoff clusters at major transportation hubs (airports, train stations)